The ethical code for Italian lawyers

 The ethical code regulates the relationship between an attorney and his client, and the relationship between attorneys and the judge.

-Please check the newest version on the webpage of the Italian bar Association.
+From december, 15th, 2014 a new ethical code will enter into force.
+Please check the lease check the newest version on the webpage of the Italian bar Association.

 A lawyer enjoys complete liberty, autonomy and independence in the exercise of his profession in order to safeguard the rights and interests of the individual, ensuring the knowledge of the laws and contributing to the implementation of a legal system designed to achieve the ends of justice.